kevinbowen777/odin-project/foundations/05_css_foundations/05_foundations_css_foundations.md

 ```

 In this example, both rules are using ID and class selectors, so neither rule is
-using a more specific selector than the other. the cascade then checks the amounts
+using a more specific selector than the other.
+The cascade then checks the amounts
 of each selector type.
 Both rules only have one ID selector, but rule 2 has more
 class selectors, so rule 2 has a higher specificity!